sensai7/Card-Sized-Midi-Controller/README.md

  * When CC1 mode is activated, each potentiometer change a different unassigned CC value (0x66,0x67,0x68,0x69,0x70,0x71) in the active channel.
  * When CC1 mode is activated, each potentiometer change a different unassigned CC value (0x72,0x73,0x74,0x75,0x76,0x77) in the active channel.

-In the CC modes the midi channel can be changed from 1 to 6 pressing multiple times the same button.
+In the CC modes the midi channel can be changed from 1 to 16 pressing multiple times the same button.
+The LEDs light up accordingly.

+There are currently three double-button press settings:

+ * Holding down buttons 1 and 2 makes the rightmost potentiometer control the value randomness from 0 (not randomness) to 127 (any value possible).
+ * Holding down buttons 3 and 4 makes the rightmost potentiometer change the curve for all the MIDI messages from linear to logarithmic.
+ * Holding down buttons 5 and 6 makes the rightmost potentiometer control the LED brightness.